-Monitoring and evaluation (M&E) is an essential component of a project cycle management.
+Monitoring and evaluation (M&E) is an essential component of project cycle management.
 It helps project implementers to demonstrate that donor aid/government spending on interventions is meeting certain required standards.
 But most importantly, that it is achieving/or has achieved the set strategic objectives of an intervention.

-Although the RBM has largely been successful in communicating results, recent research have shown that the RBM does not provide sufficient evidence on how it incorporates stakeholder participation, learning, information sharing, organizational transparency and accountability.
+Although the RBM has largely been successful in communicating results, recent research has shown that the RBM does not provide sufficient evidence on how it incorporates stakeholder participation, learning, information sharing, organizational transparency and accountability.
 This has hence prompted new thinking on how to approach M&E in programmes.

-Middle Level Managers, Project Managers, Project Coordinators, Accountants, Personal Assistants, Entrepreneurs, Business Executives, Human Resource Managers, Team Leaders of private and state corporations, NGO’s and anyone seeking to enhance their professional skills.
+Middle-Level Managers, Project Managers, Project Coordinators, Accountants, Personal Assistants, Entrepreneurs, Business Executives, Human Resource Managers, Team Leaders of private and state corporations, NGO’s and anyone seeking to enhance their professional skills.

-Cost: USD 850/ Kshs.
-85,000
+Cost: Kshs.
+95,000

 Mode of Delivery: In-Person at the SBS Campus